Rabies is a very frightening disease that causes plenty of concern among dog owners.

 Use preventive measures to protect you and your pets from this horrific disease.

 Have you ever dealt with a rabid animal?
 What was your experience like?
+Does your dog have a current rabies vaccination?
 Please share your thoughts in the comments!